hitblast/avro.py/README.md

 - In order to use the package, the virtual environment has to be activated every time you start working on your personal project.

-- If you already have a virtual environment set up / you don't need one, then you can skip the first two steps and proceed with a vanilla configuration using [Pip](https://pypi.python.org/pypi/pip).
+- If you already have a virtual environment set up / you don't need one, then you can skip the first two steps and proceed with a vanilla configuration using [Pip](https://pypi.python.org/pypi/pip). <br>

+### 2. coming soon :P

 <br>